José María Arizmendiarrieta: Seminary of Vitoria: 1931–1936

-Civil War and priestly ordination: 1936-1941
+Civil War and priestly ordination: 1936–1941

-At the beginning of the civil war in July 1936, Arizmendiarrieta was in the family farmhouse of Barinaga enjoying his annual vacation from the Seminary, and he remained there until he was mobilized by the new Basque Government of José Antonio Aguirre.
-But the military medical court certified his incapacity for active military service, and assigned him to auxiliary corps, specifically to the editorial office of the newspaper Eguna (The day), where he received a monthly salary as a soldier.
+At the beginning of the civil war in July 1936, Arizmendiarrieta was in the family farmhouse of Barinaga enjoying his annual vacation from the seminary, and he remained there until he was mobilized by the new Basque Government of José Antonio Aguirre.
+But the military medical court certified his incapacity for active military service, and assigned him to an auxiliary corps, specifically to the editorial office of the newspaper Eguna (The Day), where he received a monthly salary as a soldier.
 The newspaper in Basque had been created in January 1937 by the new government to communicate with the Basque-speaking population, and especially with the soldiers at the front.
 He was a member of the Bilbao Press Association, and in May and June he also wrote in the bilingual newspaper Gudari (Soldier), aimed directly at the Basque militia battalions.
 In his articles, the anti-fascist, nationalist and Christian-Democratic ideology of Eguna was maintained.
-With Arizmendiarrieta worked several comrades from the group “Always forward” of the Vitoria seminary, such as Eusebio Erkiaga and Alejandro Mendizabal.
-The treatment of information sought to defend the Basque homeland and its most important components: language and religion.
+With Arizmendiarrieta worked several comrades from the group “Always forward" of the Vitoria seminary, such as Eusebio Erkiaga and Alejandro Mendizabal.
+The treatment of information sought to defend the Basque homeland and its most important components, language and religion.
 All this from a Christian-Democratic political orientation, with insistent references to social justice.

 In June 1937, the rebel troops invaded Bilbao, and Arizmendiarrieta tried to flee to France.
 But fearful that they would take reprisals against his family, he returned to Barinaga and was later arrested due to a complaint.
 He spent a month in jail accused of writing in Eguna and Gudari, and after a summary court-martial against 17 detainees, only 4 were saved from being shot, including Arizmendiarrieta, who declared that he was a soldier and not a journalist.
-He was finally released without charge, and he was mobilized by the Francoist army, being posted to the Burgos artillery regiment.
-He got permission to continue studying Theology at the seminary in that city, passing and moving on to a new course.
-At the end of the year, the Bergara seminary was opened, and Arizmendiarrieta moved there to continue his priestly studies.

-In September 1939, he returned again to the Vitoria Seminary, under the tutelage of Professor Rufino Aldabalde, who had created some work groups where he considered that, after the upheaval of the civil war, the social question was the burning task for the new generations of priests.
-The stages of “Kardaberaz” and the work in "Eguna" had finished, and in December Arizmendiarrieta was appointed by Aldabalde as director of the group's sheet, which was called "Pax".
-In March 1940, the sheet changed its name to "Arises", and the Priestly Movement of Vitoria was created, where the social apostolate, especially that of youth and workers, were the two areas of work in which Arizmendiarrieta participated in those months prior to his ordination.
+He was finally released without charge, and mobilized by the Francoist army, being posted to the Burgos artillery regiment.
+He got permission to continue studying theology at the seminary in that city, passing and moving on to a new course.
+At the end of the year, the Bergara seminary was opened, and Arizmendiarrieta moved there to continue his priestly studies.In September 1939, he returned again to the Vitoria seminary, under the tutelage of professor Rufino Aldabalde, who had created some work groups where he considered that, after the upheaval of the civil war, the social question was the burning task for the new generation of priests.
+The stages of "Kardaberaz" and the work in "Eguna" had finished, and in December Arizmendiarrieta was appointed by Aldabalde director of the group's sheet, which was called "Pax".
+In March 1940, the sheet changed its name to "Arises", and the Priestly Movement of Vitoria was created, where the social apostolate, especially that of youth and workers, were the two areas of work in which Arizmendiarrieta participated in the months prior to his ordination.